 Steps to start a chat:

-- Select your issue category from the dropdown menu.
+- Select the topic that best matches your issue from the dropdown menu.

-What it handles: Tracking questions, mail hold requests, general service questions, Informed Delivery issues.
+What it handles: Tracking questions, mail hold requests, general service questions, and basic account issues.

 4 📱 USPS Mobile App Support